Los Angeles Times bombing: Bombing

-An unresolved contradiction was J.B.'s knowledge of the gas pipes in the Times building.
+An unresolved contradiction was J.B.'s knowledge of the gas pipes in the Times Building.
 After he confessed to the bombing, he insisted that he had not known of the gas pipes.
-However, Ortie McManigal testified that before their arrest, J.B. had told him that he had gone into the Times building – he was challenged twice, but each time passed by saying he was on his way to the composing room – went into the basement and wrenched off a gas valve to maximize the destruction.
+However, Ortie McManigal testified that before their arrest, J.B. had told him that he had gone into the Times Building – he was challenged twice, but each time passed by saying he was on his way to the composing room – went into the basement and wrenched off a gas valve to maximize the destruction.

 Other bombs

-On the morning of 1 October, Zeehandelaar's maid found a package behind a bush beneath a bedroom window.
+On the morning of October 1, Zeehandelaar's maid found a package behind a bush beneath a bedroom window.
 Police were called, and opened and disarmed the bomb.
 The spring of the mechanical clock had apparently been wound too tightly, slowing the clock, and preventing the bomb from exploding on time.
 The unexploded bomb contained valuable clues as to the bombers' method.
 In addition, investigators were able to trace the dynamite back to its source.

 The caretaker at the Otis home heard of the Zeehandelaar bomb, and decided to search around the estate.
 He found a leather suitcase behind some bushes under a bay window.
 Again the police arrived, and carried the suitcase away from the house and out in the open.
 However, while they were cutting open the suitcase, the clockwork alarm went off inside the suitcase.
 The police ran to safety just before the bomb exploded.
 Investigators speculated that, like the Zeehandelaar bomb, the clock mechanism at the Otis house had been wound too tightly, delaying the explosion.

-On the same night as the Times explosion, there was a reported attempted break-in at the Times auxiliary building, in which two men were chased off by a security guard.
+On the same night as the Times explosion, there was a reported attempted break-in at an auxiliary building, in which two men were chased off by a security guard.
 The incident was at first assumed to be another bombing attempt.

 The IW strike committee in Los Angeles and Samuel Gompers, president of the American Federation of Labor (AFL), immediately condemned the bombing and claimed no labor union or individual could have been responsible.